TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 ### Team

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specifc).
+- Aaron Neuharth (Team Leader):
+  Electrical Engineering with a Controls Concentration.
+Knowledgeable in controls systems and PLC logic.
+- John Donnell (Reporter):
+  Computer Engineering Student with experience in PCB Design, debugging, and testing.
+Knowledgeable with coding.
 - Austin DuCrest:
   Electrical Engineering Student with Power Concentration.
 Knowledgeable in Power systems and Power system P&C (Protection and Controls)
-- Aaron Neuharth (Team Leader):
-  Electrical Engineering with a Controls Concentration.
-Knowledgeable in controls systems and PLC logic.
 - Cole Wilson:
   Electrical Engineering Student with Mechatronics Concentration.
 Knowledgable about Controls.
 - Dow Cox:
   Electrical and Computer Engineering Student with Industrial Control Systems Specialization.
 Knowledgeable in microcontrollers and software design concepts.
-- John Donnell (Reporter):
-  Computer Engineering Student with experience in PCB Design, debugging, and testing. knowledgeable with coding.

 ### Faculty Supervisor